[Skip to Content]

 Some women might get medicine to stop the vomiting, either by mouth or through an IV.
 The doctor might recommend eating foods with ginger or taking vitamin B6 supplements to help ease nausea.
 It can also help to:

-- Avoid sensory stimuli that can act as triggers (like specific smells or noises).
+• Avoid sensory triggers (like specific smells or noises).

 If a woman feels anxious or depressed about her condition, talking to a therapist or counselor might help her cope with her feelings.